 Please note that your Director/Program may have a different deadline than the one listed above.

 Students must meet all of the University, School and program requirements and follow all policies listed on the Program Proposal.
-Failure to fulfill any requirements will delay conferral of the Master of Arts degree and further course enrollment.
-The MA Programs Officer verifies the Program Proposal against the student's transcript, so the two documents must match exactly.
+Failure to fulfill any requirements will delay conferral of the Master's degree and further course enrollment.
+The Master's Programs Officer verifies the Program Proposal against the student's transcript, so the two documents must match exactly.
 Any changes from the initial course of study planned in the first quarter must be reflected on the revised program proposal.

 The minimum course unit requirement for the Master's degree in CTE, LDT and POLS is 45 units taken in residence at Stanford.
 The minimum course unit requirement for the Master's degree in ICE and IEPA is 48 units taken in residence at Stanford.
+The minimum course unit requirement for the Master's degree in EDS is 51 units taken in residence at Stanford.
 Please refer to the joint degree sections of this handbook for the allowable combination of minimum units required to earn the MA/JD and the MA/MBA degrees.

 All students must adhere to the quarterly unit requirements in their programs (see program-specific requirements for detailed information).
 Please note that in order to be considered a full-time graduate student at Stanford, a minimum of 8 units of enrollment is required in Autumn, Winter and Spring quarters.
 The maximum units allowed are 18 per quarter.

 NOTE: All courses applied to the master's degree must be in courses at or above the 100 level.
 At least 50% must be in courses at or above the 200 level.
 Courses numbered below 100 are intended for undergraduates only and do not count toward graduate degrees.